The Work

 Lalage Beaumont

-Silk and cashmere scarves for Lalage Beaumont's Knightsbridge boutique — a store whose proximity to Harrods sets the standard its buyers expect.
-Seasonal themed collections developed over three years, each one requiring the kind of fabric and colour work that holds up under a Knightsbridge customer's scrutiny.
+Silk and cashmere scarves for Lalage Beaumont's Knightsbridge boutique, a store whose proximity to Harrods sets the standard its buyers expect.
+Seasonal themed collections developed over three years, each one demanding the kind of fabric and colour work that requires luxury feel and attention to detail with hem finishes and the quality of the fabrics.

 2018